durierem/yoluld/README.md

 Variable | Info
 -------- | ----
-`BOT_ENV` | If set to `development`, load environment variables from `.env`.
-Can be pretty much anything.
-Not very useful.
-Fancy stuff.
 `BOT_TOKEN` | The bot token that you can find on your application corresponding page on the Discord Developer Portal.
 `APPLICATION_ID` | The application ID that you can also find on the Discord Developer Portal.
 `BOT_PREFIX` | The prefix to use for commands.
 For example in `prefix!help` the prefix is `prefix!`.